JAMES EAGLEMAN | MARCH 2018

 Carry On Guy stands for truth, justice and accurate luggage measurements!

-By the end of this post you will know exactly the type of carry on luggage you need.
+By the end of this post you will know exactly the type of cabin luggage you need.

 And I know you like to skim read so I made it easy to do that too.
 You can even just look at the pictures if you want!

-Buying carry on luggage can be as simple or as complicated as you want it to be.
+Buying a cabin bag can be as simple or as complicated as you want it to be.

 Most important Of All... remember they call it luggage for a reason